 There are also a handful of other super helpful utilities within the app, and it’s up to you to choose to use them or not.
 We believe CleanMyMac is the best Mac cleanup app out there and we highly recommend it to most of Mac users.

-2. Best Mac Maintenance Software: IObit MacBooster
+2. Best for Mac Maintenance: IObit MacBooster

 What separates MacBooster from other Mac optimization software is its all-in-one concept.
 You’ll rarely see how one piece of software can achieve so much — protecting your Mac from virus and malware, cleaning Mac disk drive, optimizing Mac startup times, and others.
 Obviously, IObit wants to position the app as a one-stop maintenance tool for a Mac.